Dynamic-Capital/Dynamic-Capital/docs/page-numbering-toc-guide.md

 - [ ] Update page numbers automatically or re-check manual entries after layout changes.

+#### How to Complete These Tasks

+- **Capture top-level sections**
+  1. Apply the correct heading styles (e.g., Heading 1) to each main section.
+  2. Refresh the automatic TOC or, for a manual TOC, type the headings with the corresponding page numbers.
+- **Add subheadings**
+  1. Style subsections with Heading 2/Heading 3.
+  2. Regenerate the TOC and confirm the indentation reflects the hierarchy.
+- **Insert optional lists**
+  1. Label figures and tables with captions so they appear in list generators.
+  2. Use the “Insert Table of Figures/Tables” feature or manually compose the list when automation is unavailable.
+- **Update page numbers after layout changes**
+  1. Right-click the TOC and choose “Update Field → Update Entire Table.”
+  2. For manual TOCs, recheck pagination and edit the numbers directly.

 ## Headers and Footers

 Headers and footers appear on every page and provide identity and navigation